renebarto/baremetal/doc/tutorials/07-generalization.md

 #### System.h {#TUTORIAL_07_GENERALIZATION_GENERIC_MEMORY_ACCESS__STEP_1_UPDATE_SYSTEM_CODE_SYSTEMH}

 We update System to use IMemoryAccess calls.
-For this, we will also need to pass in the memory access reference to the constructor:
+For this, we will also need to pass in the memory access reference to the constructor.
+Also, we will need to make `Halt()` and `Reboot()` non-static members, as they will need to use the memory access reference.
 Update the file `code/libraries/baremetal/include/baremetal/System.h`.

 ```cpp